 - If Long PID Names is turned on, the expanded text for the PID will scroll on the bottom line of the display.
-See "Long PID Names" on page 13.

-- Fress the content key to display repair information.
-Refer to "CodeConnect®" in section 3.

-- indicates that the key is active.
-Press

-the key to display the DTC definition of the

-DTC that created the Freeze Frame.

-- 4. Select another frame to view (if available).

-- Press BACK

-- 5. Return to Diagnostic Codes Menu.

-- Press BACK
+See "Long PID Names" on page - icon indicates that the connect key is active.
+Press the CONNECT key to display repair information.
+Refer to "CodeConnect®" in section 3. - indicates that the key is active.
+Press the key to display the DTC definition of the DTC that created the Freeze Frame. - 4.
+Select another frame to view (if available). - Press BACK - 5.
+Return to Diagnostic Codes Menu. - Press BACK